Applying for profits tax exemption

 This is the main taxation in Hong Kong which has been given in short above as well.
 It is the corporate income taxation in Hong Kong that is assessed in relation to a Year of Assessment (YA).
-That is, the amount of profit earned by the business is subjected to 16.5% corporate tax every year during the end of the assessment year.
+That is, the amount of profit earned by the business is subjected to 16.5% corporate tax (8.25% on profits up to HKD 2 Million) every year during the end of the assessment year.
 The end of the year of assessment is dated on 31st March where it starts from the previous year on the date 1st April.

 So, if a year ends on the date 31st March 2017, it is known as the Year of Assessment (YA) 2016-2017.
 Moreover, the assessable profits for a YA are entirely based on the accounting period that ends within that year of assessment.
 Thus, you can have your company’s accounting year end on March 31st, December 31st, or any other year end date.